spykard/Classification-HMMs/README.md

 ## Introduction

-A wide variety of architectures and parameters are available for the training of Hidden Markov Models.
+This work comprises a **framework** that implements a wide variety of **Hidden Markov Models**.
+The main focus of the performed experiments is mainly on natural language processing, but the proposed approach can be applied to any classification task in general.
+The number of **implemented models**, whether that is different **architectures**, **algorithms** or **high-order** Hidden Markov Model variants, is unprecedented.
+Some major examples are provided below.

 A traditional architecture, denoted as "Approach A".

 ![Approach A](https://github.com/spykard/Classification-HMMs/blob/master/Documentation%20Images/Approach%20A.png?raw=true "Architecture of Approach A for training HMMs")

-An architecture denoted a "Approach B", where a single supervised HMM is trained for every class *y* in the data, by utilizing a set of labels and observations.
+An architecture denoted as "Approach B", where a single supervised HMM is trained for every class *y* in the data, by utilizing a set of labels and observations.
 These labels can take any form such as labels of sentences, labels of phrases or even labels of words.
 For instance, a set of data contains *n* documents, each one consists of a set of sentences *S*, which form a sequential vector: *d =* [*s<sub>1</sub>, s<sub>2</sub>, ..., s<sub>n</sub>*].
 Every one of the aforementioned sentences is annotated with a label *x*.

 ![Approach B](https://github.com/spykard/Classification-HMMs/blob/master/Documentation%20Images/Approach%20B.png?raw=true "Architecture of Approach B for training HMMs")